-Cassowary Coast’s Gross Regional Product was $1.57 billion in the year ending June 2019.
-The major industry is Agriculture, Forestry and Fishing which generated 2,679 local jobs in 2018/19, representing 22% of total employment.
-In comparison Tourism and Hospitality represents 7.2% of total employment.
+Cassowary Coast’s Gross Regional Product was $1.57 billion in the year to June 2019.
+It’s major industry is Agriculture, Forestry and Fishing which generated 2,679 local jobs in 2018/19, representing 22% of total employment.
+In comparison, Tourism and Hospitality represented 7.2% of total employment.

 Ideal cocoa growing conditions are based on equatorial distance and climate.
-Cocoa grows well in warm and wet places such as Mission Beach, Queensland which enjoys a latitude of 17.8691 and longitude of 146.1063.
-Total rainfall at Mission Beach is 3,410mm (3.4 meters!) per annum.
+Cocoa grows well in warm and wet places such as Mission Beach which is at a latitude of 17.8691 and longitude of 146.1063 and averages 3.41 meters of annual rainfall.

-The Djiru-speaking Aboriginal people who first inhabited this coast were linguistically, culturally and socially related to the Dyirbal, Girraman and Gulngay groupos of the Tully and Murray River districts.
-Hunters, fishers and gatherers of the rainforests and coast, they uitilised the rich plant and animal resources to provide their needs.
-They excelled in making canoes and rafts and were expert fishermen of both fresh and marine waters.
-Contact with early navigators and coastal surveyors as well as with beche-de-mer fishing boats was established long before the first white people settled the beach areas in 1882.
+The original inhabitants, the Djiru-speaking Aboriginal people were linguistically, culturally and socially related to the Dyirbal, Girraman and Gulngay groups of the Tully and Murray River districts.
+Expert hunters, fishers and gatherers, they harvested the rich plant and animal resources of the rainforests and coast.
+They excelled in making canoes and rafts.
+Contact with early navigators and coastal surveyors as well as with beche-de-mer fishing boats occurred long before the first white people settled the area.

 The first white settlers were the Cutten brothers in 1882.
 They settled at Bingil Bay and farmed mangoes, bananas, pineapples, coffee, citrus fruit and coconuts.
 Cargo boats carried their produce south.
 They were followed by the Unsworths at Narragon Beach; the Garners at Garner’s Beach; and the Porter brothers at Porter's Creek (or “Wongaling Creek”) at the south end of North Mission Beach.